 5. Exercise situational awareness and common sense (stay low key)

 Always exercise situational awareness.
-This means pay attention to what is happening around you.
+This means paying attention to what is happening around you.
 Don’t wear headphones when you are walking or exercising alone or on public transit.
 When you are walking not who is walking in front of or behind you.
 Don’t drink too much or excessively when you are socializing and don’t wear a lot of jewelry, don’t carry an excessive amount of flashy designer items, and just stay low-key and observant.
 Follow your female intuition and if something feels wrong, go with your gut and exit stage left!

 These are not my only safety and security tips for female solo travelers but it’s my top 5 and I hope you find them helpful.